netanelin/Packman_Multiplayer/README.md

 > Black Boxes

-The black boxes are also static like the fruit and do not move.
+The black boxes are static and do not move.

 The player cannot walk in to boxes, if it tries to touch a box 1 point is reduced for every attempt.